nullus/zerojoy/README.md

 ### Prototype

-Undo all of the above, it interferes with configuring USB gadget.
+Undo _most_ of the above, it interferes with configuring USB gadget.
+Keep `/boot/config.txt` changes

 Create device using libcomposite: